The 4 Critical Elements for Oil Analysis Report Interpretation

 3. Sources of Copper

-An oil analysis report's source of copper is not restricted to bearings.
-We would have also had additional materials, like tin or lead, if it originated from the bearing, as the bearing's surface was made of alloy.
+Copper in an oil analysis report does not come only from bearings.
+If it came from the bearing, we would also detect materials like tin or lead, since the bearing’s surface is an alloy.
 In reality, all other elements were present at normal levels, and the report only noted a high quantity of copper.

 On the other hand, a well-established chemical procedure for producing high copper concentrations is colder core leaching.